 The activities of the Swedish Polar Research Secretariat currently conducted in Stockholm will be relocated to Luleå.
 The activities at the Abisko Scientific Research Station are not affected by the relocation.

 Presently, some 15 positions are based in Stockholm.

 It primarily concerns the Department of Administration, the Department of Communication, senior management, plus parts of the Department of Marine Research and Innovation.

 Will the activities at the Abisko Scientific Research Station (ANS) be affected?

 The research station will receive Swedish and international researchers in the same manner as today.
 If you want to visit the station during the summer of 2018, the application should be made by 31 March at the latest.

 How many of the employees will relocate to Luleå?

 It is too early to know for certain, however further into the process we will know how many employees are interested in moving with the Secretariat.
 Previous relocations of governmental agencies/authorities have shown that very few of the employees actually choose to stay with the agency after the decision to relocate.

 When will you start recruiting new employees to work in Luleå?

-We will start recruiting the first employees to Luleå during winter/spring 2018.
+In spring 2018, we recruited our first new employees to Luleå and in the autumn we will plan for future recruitings.
 Information about all job openings will be posted on our website.